Responsible Supply Chain

 Business Technologies Business’ Conflict Minerals Survey

 In the core Business Technologies Business, annual conflict mineral surveys have been planned and implemented since fiscal 2013.
-The survey was also done in fiscal 2016, and 97% of suppliers in scope responded to the survey.
-In addition, when carrying out the survey, suppliers were requested to take any steps needed to ensure transparency in their supply chain and ensure their products are conflict-free.
+The survey was also done in fiscal 2017, and 99% of suppliers in scope responded to the survey.
+In addition, when carrying out the survey, suppliers were requested to reduce smelters unknown to ensure transparency in their supply chain and ensure their products are conflict-free.

-The survey confirmed that 311 smelters and refiners in the supply chain are recognized by CFSI.
-Of these, 244 were certified as conflict-free.
-This was an increase of 34 from the 212 fiscal 2015 result, a 16% improvement.
-Also, 52 countries were thought to be sourcing 3TG in the supply chain (as of March 31, 2017).
+The survey confirmed that 313 smelters and refiners in the supply chain are recognized by RMI.
+Of these, 252 were certified as conflict-free.
+This was an increase of 8 from the 244 in fiscal 2016 result.
+Also, 56 countries were thought to be sourcing 3TG in the supply chain (as of March 31, 2018).